Thirteen narcissists in a room.

 DESTROYED BY FIRE

-the months of planning and effort
+months of planning and labor,

-to god knows what go up in flames,
+to God knows what

 I pass the paper.